4 Haunting Ruins of Beijing’s Old Summer Palace a.k.a. Yuanmingyuan

 With 15 minutes to spare, temptation got the better of me.
 I could see Fuhai (福海), the largest lake on the palace grounds, just beyond the hedges.
 The inability to see the islands and bridges clearly came as a slight disappointment.
 However, I considered it as a bonus that was even able to see it at all.

 With time running out, I made a beeline for the eastern entrance and caught another taxi back to the hotel.
 I’d accomplished my mission of sightseeing on my business trip, but sadness filled me.
-Visits to sites where wilful cruelty and destruction took place tend to do that.
+Visits to sites where willful cruelty and destruction took place tend to do that.

 As long as the ruins stand and the Chinese attach a lot of nationalistic pride to them, they will remain a powerful tool for propaganda.
 To me, however, Yuanmingyuan was also a physical reminder of a time of greater openness and collaboration between the Occident and the Orient.
-The cultural exchange between resulted in secular architecture like none other.
+The cultural exchange resulted in secular architecture like none other.
 Its destruction was not just China’s loss; it was also humanity’s loss.